Maxwell denied bail on charges of luring girls for Epstein; accusers denounce her

 Prosecutors accused Maxwell of luring girls by asking them about their lives, schools and families and taking them shopping or to movies - acts, they said, that served as “the prequel” to Epstein’s abuse.
 Epstein has been linked socially to several powerful figures including President Donald Trump, former President Bill Clinton and Britain’s Prince Andrew.

-Prosecutors said on Monday that when FBI agents went to arrest Maxwell, they had to forcibly enter her home, where she hid in an interior room, and found a cellphone wrapped in tin foil in an apparent effort to evade detection.

-Maxwell’s lawyer, Mark Cohen, said at the hearing that the door was open to Maxwell’s home and her cellphone was stored in a secure bag to prevent hacking by the media.
+Virginia Giuffre, one of Epstein’s most prominent accusers, said of Maxwell in a statement after the hearing, “The rest of her life should be spent behind bars.”

-Reporting by Jonathan Stempel, Karen Freifeld and Brendan Pierson in New York; Writing by Tom Hals; Editing by Noeleen Walder and Will Dunham
+Reporting by Jonathan Stempel, Karen Freifeld and Brendan Pierson in New York and Mark Hosenball in Washington; Writing by Tom Hals; Editing by Noeleen Walder and Will Dunham